Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 Match conditions:
 * Source Field
   * `mn` prefix
-  * Immediately after the prefix an integer number
+  * Integer number immediately after the prefix

 The integer number after the prefix is used to determine the hostname of the master node.
 For example, `mn02` corresponds to host name `ncn-m002`.